lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

 Mixture adsorption
 ------------------

-.. container:: justify

 You can download the |input_mixture| for the combine water and CO2 adsorption.
 One of the first steps is to create both types of molecules before starting the GCMC:

 ..  code-block:: lammps